RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 1. `git pull` or `git pull origin {parent-branch-name}` if you have not set the "upstream remote".
 1. `git log {parent-branch-name}..{branch-you-are-not-sure-about}` to see any commits on the feature branch that are not on the parent branch.
 Depending on your workflow, it could be that after merging you did additional work on the branch and have changes on it.

-If the output of the "log" command above is empty you have merged everthing into the parent branch and you can delete the branch in question.
+If the output of the "log" command above is empty you have merged everything into the parent branch and you can delete the branch in question.
 `git branch -d {branch-you-are-NOW-sure-about}`

 Otherwise, you will want to examine the commits on the feature branch to see what changes have been made and whether they need to be merged.